charlietag/os_preparation/README.md

   * Due to compatibility issue of ruby gem mysql2 - 0.4.6
   * Change default version of MariaDB to 10.1
   * Move MariaDB YUM baseurl to databag config file for easy install configuration
+* 2017/07/29
+  * For Rails 5.1 support, add yarn for default npm packages management